python-poetry/poetry/docs/configuration.md

 If a virtual environment has already been created for the project under `{cache-dir}/virtualenvs`, setting this variable to `true` will not cause `poetry` to create or use a local virtual environment.

 In order for this setting to take effect for a project already in that state, you must delete the virtual environment folder located in `{cache-dir}/virtualenvs`.

+You can find out where the current project's virtual environment (if there is one) is stored with the command `poetry env info --path`.
 {{% /note %}}

 If set to `false`, `poetry` will ignore any existing `.venv` directory.